IanWord/DS_Applied_ML_competition_2022/README.md

 | Weighted Avg       | 0.84          | 0.84 |      9600   |
 |-------|---------------|------|---------|

-Classification report from XGBoost tuned
-              precision    recall    support

-           0       0.86      0.81      2396
-           1       0.78      0.80      3310
-           2       0.87      0.89      3894

-    accuracy                           9600
-   macro avg       0.84      0.83      9600
-weighted avg       0.84      0.84      9600

-These results are representative of the patterns I saw in all models.
 Months went by, and then it hit me.
 If Class 1 is difficult to distinguish from class 0 and 2, maybe a classifier would have an easier job if it only would have to separate either class 0 from 1 or class 2 from 1.

 So, I chose to separate the training set into three subsets X_train_0_1, X_train_1_2 and X_train_0_2.
 The idea then would be to train a model on each subset, use the subsets to predict on the FULL validation and test set, and then average those predictions (ensemble).

-As my notebook will show, it worked, and it worked so well that i achieved 1st place.
+As my notebook will show, it worked, and it worked so well that I achieved 1st place.

 My approach can be summarized as:

 1. Load data, split data into train, test, validation and normalize the data.
-2. Apply Boruta Feature selection algorithm (my favorite)
+2. Apply Boruta Feature selection algorithm (my favorite feature selection algorithm)
 3. Split train set into three subsets: X_train_0_1, X_train_1_2 and X_train_0_2
 4. Tune a model on each subset
 5. Predict on full validation and testset
 6. Average predictions
 7. Evaluate prediction

 For ppl interested in Feature selection, Boruta, I describe it here:
 ####The Boruta Feature Selection Algorithm